Anatta336/samdriver-xyz/public/article-data/lbm-fluid/readme.md

 ## Notes
 - Pull the pipelines out of `renderer`.
 No need to make some totally generic thing, but also piling up too much stuff in there.

+- Handle context loss (or equivalent for WebGPU), see if structure needs changing to better recover.